 As an example, Figure 12 shows a function class that extends Bc, incrementing each data field in a given bst.
-One of the benefits of extending Bc is the fact that is can easily adapt to structural changes and adjustments to traversal control, which can be used to limit the extent of a transformation.
+One of the benefits of extending Bc (the constructing Builder), is the fact that is can easily adapt to changes in the structures and any adjustments to traversal control, which can be used to both optimize and limit the extent of transformations.
 Figure 13 shows a method that uses our Incr function class to increment just the right spine of a given bst.
-We use Control.bypass(...) since node.data must also be traversed.